Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 than a handbag’s opening.

-Sidereals have labeled this flaw as “Elsewhere,” since the items are neither here nor there, but somewhere “else.”
-It is certainly a problem that needs to be fixed…eventually.
+Sidereals have labeled this flaw as “Elsewhere,” since the items are neither *here* nor *there*, but simply somewhere…else.
+Certainly it is something that needs to be fixed.
+Eventually.
+Preferably by someone else.

 Elsewhere is not all-powerful.
 The Exalt must reasonably be able to carry the items in the first place, and it must not be something that has a particularly close and important tie to reality.
+For example: living creatures cannot be kept in Elsewhere, as their mind and soul has far too great of self-awareness to be forgotten by reality.

-For example: living creatures or anything with sapience.
-As well, while time does not affect items inside of Elsewhere, it will rapidly catch up once pulled out.
+As well, while time does not affect items *inside* of Elsewhere, the moment it is pulled out reality will quickly reassert itself.
+Food would rot within seconds, and we iron rust within a blink of an eye.

 Items stored in Elsewhere of a dead Exalt will eventually reassert themselves into reality—often by finding themselves in nearby containers